PERMAN/cloudfront-auth/README.md

 # cloudfront-auth

-Create an AWS Lambda@Edge that authenticates to Amazon ClouFront with OpenID Connect.
+Create an AWS Lambda@Edge that authenticates to Amazon CloudFront with OpenID Connect.

 ## USAGE